Dinoclaro/DT_objdet_train/README.md

 ## About the Repository

 This repository contains two directories of code used in Project 60 of the 2023 MEC4128S UCT course.
 This project implements a YOLOv5 model and Bratienberg controller on the duckiebot.
 [DT_train](../DT_train/README.md) contains various python files that generate and format the dataset as well as a Google Colab notebook used to train the YOLOv5 model.
-[DT_ros](../DT_ros/README.md) contains the ROS agent as a Duckietown compliant Docker image.
+[DT_ros](../DT_ros/README.md) contains the ROS agent as a Duckietown-compliant Docker image.

 ## Prerequisites